CodeYourFuture/curriculum/content/blocks/success-criteria/index.md

 +++

 Use this time to check over the success page this module.
-You can find the success page at https://curriculum.codeyourfuture.io/MODULE_NAME/success
+You can find the module success page at [the top level of your module](../../success)